rodolfodpk/go-crablet/docs/command-execution-flow.md

 ## Benefits

 - **Atomicity**: All operations succeed or fail together
-- **DCB Consistency**: Concurrency control via transaction IDs prevents concurrent conflicts (this is not classic optimistic locking, but a DCB-specific approach—see references below)
+- **DCB Consistency**: Concurrency control uses the DCB approach (not classic optimistic locking).
+We also introduced transaction_id (inspired by Oskar’s article) to ensure correct event ordering.
+The DCB pattern governs conflict detection and consistency, while transaction IDs provide a reliable, gapless ordering of events.
 - **Audit Trail**: Complete command and event history
 - **Error Recovery**: Automatic rollback on failures
 - **Performance**: Optimized for typical event sourcing workloads